ashreil/MultiMarkdown-CMS/README.md

 	MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-	You should have received a copy of the GNU General Public License along with this program; if not, write to the
+	You should have received a copy of the GNU General Public License{\footnotesize }
+	along with this program; if not, write to the
 	   Free Software Foundation, Inc.
 	   59 Temple Place, Suite 330